DataDog/documentation/content/en/security/notifications/rules.md

 ## Overview

 Security notification rules play a key role in keeping your team informed of issues without you having to manually edit notification preferences for individual detection rules.
-Each notification rule spans across multiple detection rules and signals based on parameters such as severities, rule types, rule tags, signal attributes, and signal tags.
+Notification rules can span across multiple detection rules and signals based on parameters such as severities, rule types, rule tags, signal attributes, and signal tags.

 {{< img src="security/notification-profiles-overview3.png" alt="Notification Rules" style="width:100%;" >}}